All Episodes

 That's right.

-And and as James Madison said, I think in Federalist Paper 45, he said the powers we gave Congress are few and well defined and mostly restricted to external affairs, and those left with the people in states are indefinite and numerous.
+And as James Madison said, I think in Federalist Paper 45, he said, the powers we gave Congress are few and well-defined and mostly restricted to external affairs, and those left with the people and states are indefinite and numerous.

-I think uh uh I think what you're doing uh is some really wonderful things That we need, and particularly this uh health care measure and anything that would introduce uh competition uh in almost any area is going to prove uh beneficial to the consumers.
+And anything that would introduce competition in almost any area is going to prove beneficial to the consumers.

 Well, Walter, I appreciate that.

-If I might put in one more quick plug, you raised social security.
+If I might put in one more quick plug, you raised your business.

 Oh, okay.

-Which Congress is now spending on general revenue things and devote that social security surplus to personal accounts uh and quit spending Social Security taxes on things other than Social Security.
+As you know, we in Congress have looked at a bill that would say we should take the Social Security surplus, which Congress is now spending on general revenue things and devote that Social Security surplus to personal accounts and quit spending Social Security taxes on things other than Social Security.

 I think that's another step in the right direction.